Last Updated on 3rd July 2020 by Sophie Nadeau

 #16 St Pancras Renaissance Hotel Staircase

 If you’ve spent any length of time on Instagram looking at London photography, then you’ll likely have spotted the iconic staircase of the St Pancras Renaissance Hotel.
-I was lucky enough to attend an event at the hotel a couple of years ago, and memories of the beautiful decor and architecture of the hotel’s staircase have remained with me ever since.
+I’ve visited a few times over the years, and memories of the beautiful decor and architecture of the hotel’s staircase have remained with me ever since.
 For an über luxe stay in London, you can even book a stay in the hotel itself!

 #17 The Queen’s House, Greenwich

 In the heart of Greenwich (home to the UK’s official Meridien line), you’ll find the remnants of Kensington Palace.
 Housed within them, there’s a special set of stairs known as ‘the Tulip Stairs’.
 This staircase is the oldest set of self-supporting stairs in the UK and dates back centuries.

 The pretty geometric shape they form is well worth a look, as is the rest of the Queen’s House impressive furniture and paintings collection.
 Oh, and entry to the former palace is free- bonus!
 Nearby, the Prime Meridian can be found at the Greenwich Observatory (more details on how to visit can be found here), while the National Maritime Museum is the largest of its kind in the world and is free to visit.

 #18 Houses of Parliament